ghsyafii/ghsyafii.github.io/blog.md

+# A New Post
+This is a new post, you know.

 # NFTs === "bullshit"
 A blockchain is a digital list of transactions that is publicly accessible.
 An NFT is a unique entry in that digital list.